utibenoah/qa_portfolio/ReadMe.md

   ABOUT
 </h2>

-Detail-oriented Software QA Engineer with over 3+ years of experience in quality assurance, both manual and automated.
-Proficient in tools such as <b>Playwright, Cypress, Postman, JMeter and Mocha</b>.
+Detail-oriented Software QA tester with over 3+ years of experience in quality assurance, both manual and automated testing.
+Having strong knowledge of QA processes, Software Development Life Cycle (SDLC), Software Testing Life Cycle (STLC), and Bug Life Cycle with hands-on experience across multiple testing phases.
+Proficient in tools such as Playwright, Cypress, Postman, and K6.
 Adept at collaborating with cross-functional teams to deliver high-quality software that aligns with business requirements and user expectations.